 The following guide is designed to help you, your participants and their parents prepare for a successful trip down the river.
-It was written with only The Bikepacking Trek program in mind.
-If you explore our website, you will find we have a Council & Unit Planning Guide for all our other programs at The Summit besides The Bikepacking Trek.
+It was written with only The New River Trek program in mind.
+If you explore our website you will find we have a Council & Unit Planning Guide for all of our other programs at The Summit besides The New River Trek.
 All information from that guide important for your experience is reflected in this guide and information that does not apply has been removed.
-Please make sure you are using this guide entitled The Bikepacking Trek Planning Guide.
+Please make sure you are using this guide entitled The New River Trek Planning Guide.